MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-get-started.md

 ## Prepare your environment

 Before you begin, make sure that you have your CLU model project name and deployment name.
-1. Create a new [Microsoft Copilot Studio](authoring-first-bot.md) bot.
+1. Create a new [Microsoft Copilot Studio](authoring-first-bot.md) copilot.

    > [!NOTE]
-   > Ensure the [environment for your bot](environments-first-run-experience.md) has been created in a [region supported by Microsoft Copilot Studio](data-location.md?tabs=web#data-locations) and which has an [equivalent CLU region](/azure/cognitive-services/language-service/conversational-language-understanding/service-limits#regional-availability).
+   > Ensure the [environment for your copilot](environments-first-run-experience.md) has been created in a [region supported by Microsoft Copilot Studio](data-location.md?tabs=web#data-locations) and which has an [equivalent CLU region](/azure/cognitive-services/language-service/conversational-language-understanding/service-limits#regional-availability).
    >
    > Not all regions supported by Microsoft Copilot Studio have an equivalent CLU region.